tatiananantes/skills-workshops/javascript_fundamentals/async_JS.md

   * having a callback that returns a value
   * having a callback that changes global state

+[Here's a tool](http://latentflip.com/loupe) that help visualise the event loop.

 **Bonus** - validate your understanding with a peer or coach.

 <!-- BEGIN GENERATED SECTION DO NOT EDIT -->